Discover Lizard Point

 Find out how to get to Lizard Point, where to park, the things to see and do and more.

-Head to the wildlife watch point and chat to the volunteers about what wildlife has been spotted lately.
-One of the most popular daily highlights at the watchpoint are the Atlantic grey seals which can been seen lounging on the rocks just offshore or 'bottling' (sleeping) in the water close by.
-Throughout the summer dolphins, porpoise, sunfish and the occasional whale and basking shark can also be seen from the watchpoint.
-It's open daily 11am - 3pm from 1 April - 1 October.
-Cornish choughs are now commonly spotted along the coastline and choose to nest at various locations on the Lizard.
+Visitors can borrow binoculars and scopes from the rustic hut, chat with the volunteer team about what’s been spotted that day and see what wildlife waits to be discovered.
+One of the most popular daily highlights are the Atlantic grey seals which can be seeing lounging on rocks just offshore or ‘bottling’ (sleeping) in the water close by.
+Throughout summer dolphins, porpoise, sunfish and the occasional whale and basking shark can also be seen.

-Lizard Point is one of the best places to see seabirds in UK with exciting species such as gannets, puffins, terns, guillemots, razorbills, various skuas and shearwaters travelling through the English Channel.
+The watchpoint is also one of the best places to see seabirds in the UK with species such as gannets, puffins, terns, guillemots, razorbills, swallows, oystercatchers, turnstones, whimbrels, various skuas and shearwaters regularly identified.
+It is also home to Cornish choughs, easily spotted with their black body and distinctive red bill and legs.

 Find out how to get to Lizard Point, where to park, the things to see and do and more.